-General: The number of doctoral students admitted to third-cycle courses and study programmes may not exceed the number that can be offered supervision and otherwise acceptable conditions for study.5 3.2 Advertisement of available doctoral studentships Doctoral studentships that are funded by the faculties are advertised once a year, usually on 1 February, at least four weeks prior to the application deadline.
+General: The number of doctoral students admitted to third-cycle courses and study programmes may not exceed the number that can be offered supervision and otherwise acceptable conditions for study.5

+3.2 Advertisement of available doctoral positions

+Doctoral positions that are funded by the faculties are advertised once a year, usually on 1 February, at least four weeks prior to the application deadline.
 The faculty office is to make sure that the advertisement is written in both Swedish and English.
-Translations into other relevant languages are to be managed by the respective departments.
-Doctoral studentships within externally funded projects are normally to be advertised simultaneously so that the qualifications of the applicants can be assessed in relation to one another.
-If needed, externally funded doctoral studentships are also advertised once a year, on 15 September.
+Doctoral positions within externally funded projects are normally to be advertised simultaneously so that the qualifications of the applicants can be assessed in relation to one another.
+If needed, externally funded doctoral positions are also advertised once a year, on 15 September.

 Read more in Section 4: Funding for third-cycle studies.

+3.3 Application

-3.3 Application The advertisement of the doctoral studentship is to indicate how and where to submit the application.
+The advertisement of the doctoral position is to indicate how and where to submit the application.

 The application is to include:

 - Documentation of first and second-cycle studies (Ladok transcript or equivalent) - First and second-cycle degree projects - List of other relevant teaching or administrative qualifications - Articles, reports, and lectures of an academic nature, relevant to the subject - If applicable, language proficiency relevant to the third-cycle programme - Project plan (max.
-1 500 words, not including references).
+1,500 words, not including references).

-3 HEO, Chapter 7 Section 40, and the Lund University Admission Rules for Third-Cycle Education.
+3 HEO Chapter 7 Section 40 and the Lund University Admission Rules for Third-Cycle Education.

 2 HEO, Chapter 7 Section 39.

 4 HEO, Chapter 7 Section 36, and the Lund University Admission Rules for Third-Cycle Education, Chapter 3.

 5 HEO, Chapter 7 Section 34.